InteropIO/manager-example-basic-auth/README.md

 }
 ```

-This will add the Glue42 Server as an additional application store.
-If you want the Glue42 Server to be the only app store, set the "appStores" top-level key to an empty array.
+This will add the io.Manager Server as an additional application store.
+If you want the io.Manager Server to be the only app store, set the "appStores" top-level key to an empty array.

-This will also instruct Glue42 Enterprise to store Layouts and Application Preferences on the Glue42 Server.
+This will also instruct Glue42 Enterprise to store Layouts and Application Preferences on the io.Manager Server.

-### Use a custom login screen
+**Using a custom login screen**

+For basic authentication you can use the built in screen that comes as part of **Admin UI**.
 To enable the custom login screen, use the "ssoAuth" top-level key.
 You need to point the login screen to the **Admin UI** url and add the **gd** query parameter.
 The **gd** query parameter is used to indicate that the login comes from io.Connect Desktop login page.

 ```json